awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 + 25 – Severe

 `InstancesSevere``InstancesDegraded``InstancesWarning``InstancesInfo``InstancesOk``InstancesPending``InstancesUnknown``InstancesNoData`
 Environment only\.
-These metrics indicate the number of instances in the environment with each health status\. `InstancesNoData` indicates the number of instances for which no data is being received for \(if any\)\.
+These metrics indicate the number of instances in the environment with each health status\. `InstancesNoData` indicates the number of instances for which no data is being received\.

 `ApplicationRequestsTotal``ApplicationRequests5xx``ApplicationRequests4xx``ApplicationRequests3xx``ApplicationRequests2xx`
 Instance and environment\.
 Indicates the total number of requests completed by the instance or environment, and the number of requests that completed with each status code category\.